-- visual imagery in which the product appears within the entertainment program
+- visual imagery in which the product is a background element of an entertainment program

-- actual product use by an actor in the program
+- actual product use by an actor in an entertainment program

 - words spoken by an actor that include the product name

-Second, as we discuss in the Advertising Tutorial, entertainment programming, such as television, is converging with other media, particularly the Internet.
-In the future a viewer of a television program may be able to easily request information for products that appear in a program by simply pointing to the product on the screen.
-With the information they may get the option to purchase the product.
-As this technology emerges it is expected that product placement opportunities will become a powerful promotional option for many marketers.
+Second, as we discuss in the Advertising Tutorial, entertainment programming, such as television, is converging with other media, particularly with digital media outlets.
+It is expected that viewers of a television program will soon be able to easily request information and purchase products that appear in a program by simply pointing to the product on the screen.
+As this technology emerges, product placement opportunities could become an attractive promotional option for many marketers.